smurfomen/QSerializer/README.md

 };
 ```

-### If you don't want inherit from QSerializer
+### 2. Use macro QS_CLASS and Q_GADGET
-Also you may create classes special only for serialization and deserialization without inherit QSerializer.
+Also you may create serializable classes without inherit QSerializer.
 For this use macro QS_CLASS.
-Macro QS_CLASS will generate methods in you'r class:
+Macro QS_CLASS will generate next methods:</br>
-- toJson
-- fromJson
-- toXml
-- fromXml
+ - QJsonValue toJson()
+ - void fromJson(const QJsonValue &)
-- metaObject
+ - QDomNode toXml()
+ - void fromXml(const QDomNode &)
+ - const QMetaObject * metaObject() const</br>
+In this case you must use Q_GADGET in your class.
 For example:
 ```C++
 class User {